isomerpages/nlb-biblioasia/_holding-area/Chingay in the 19th and 20th Centuries: A Community Procession in Time.md

 In the 2006 book about Thian Hock Keng, _The Guardian of the South Seas_, there is an excellent description of the 1901 procession inviting the Tua Pek Kong (大伯公) of Heng San Ting, Guangze Zunwang (广泽尊王) of Hong San See and Qingshui Zushi (清水祖师) of Kim Lan Beo (all Hokkien temples) to Thian Hock Keng for Chinese opera on the 8th day of the 10th lunar month and the return to their respective temples on the 4th day of the 12th lunar month:

 "The invitational procession began from the back of the Thian Hock Keng, and followed a designated route to the sounds of drums and gongs to Heng San Ting on Silat Road, Hong San See on Peck Seah Street, and Kim Lan Beo Temple on Narcis Street to pick up the three deities.
-After being “guests” for nearly two months at the Thian Hock Keng, the three gods were escorted back to their temples...
+After being 'guests' for nearly two months at the Thian Hock Keng, the three gods were escorted back to their temples...
 The various representatives of the five streets prepared pavilions, drums and gongs, cavalry, and flags to enliven the atmosphere.
 There were lion dances as well.
 Groups also acted out various characters in folk tales such as The Eight Immortals Crossing the Ocean, Flooding of Jinshan Temple, and Wang Zhaojun's Mission to the Frontier."[^5]

 #### **Rival Chingay Processions**